noriaku/FirefoxMonolite/README.md

 To start, you must clone the repo.
 You will get also the folder `startup-page`, I really recommend you to follow steps to use it as startpage, cuz works with the same colorscheme and philosophy.

 1. Inside Firefox search at the top bar for `about:support`.
-2. In the config accept the risk if asked.
-Search the following path `Application Basics > Profile Directory > Open Directory`.
+2. Find the `Profile Folder` and click `Open Folder`.
 This gives your Firefox Profile Folder.
-3. Move `firefox-monolite/theme/chrome/userChrome.css` inside your Profile Folder.
+3. Move `chrome` folder inside theme folder to your Profile Folder.
-4. Inside `about:support` set the following properties (changing the boolean value):
+4. Inside `about:config` set the following properties (changing the boolean value):
     - `browser.search.widget.inNavBar`: false
     - `services.sync.prefs.sync.browser.urlbar.showSearchSuggestionsFirst`: false
 5. Restart firefox, and be familiar with the keys.